willpatterson/HOPSTACK/README.rst

 .. _README.rst

 ***************
-LASubWay README
+LASubway README
 ***************

 LASubway (LAS) is a software pipeliner in active development.
 I started the LASubway project because I have exprienced profound discontinuity in the way computational analyses are documented, written and exectued in the acedemic community.
 This discontinuity makes computatoinal research difficult to reproduce adding a lot of overhead to researchers.
-LASubway aims to address these problems with a comprehensive set of tools to create, document, run and distriubte standarized software pipelines on unix like computers and clusters.
+LASubway aims to address these problems with a comprehensive set of tools to create, document, run and distriubte standarized software pipelines on UNIX-like computers and clusters.

 LASubway is named after Los Angeles' 1990's metro system for two resasons:

-1. Subway systems provide a rough metaphor for software pipelining, providing easy names for features and data types
+1. Subway systems provide a rough metaphor for software pipelining, providing easy names for features and concepts
 2. Nobody uses the Los Angeles Metro Rail

 Planned Features of LASubway: